cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-12-13-a-starting-guide-to-be-a-good-competitive-programmer.md

 # Footnotes

-[^1]: Gennady Korotkevich started programming when he was 8.
+[^1]: Gennady Korotkevich started programming when he was 8, his parents are computer scientists, and he has been the world's top competitive programmer since 2013.
+He has won the International Olympiad in Informatics (IOI) three times and has won the ACM-ICPC World Finals five times.
+He is also the youngest contestant to win the Topcoder Open Algorithm competition.
+He is known as _tourist_ in the competitive programming community.